Minnesota Vikings vs. Detroit Lions NFL Week 5 Odds, Plays and Insights for October 10, 2021

+Minnesota Vikings vs. Detroit Lions NFL Week 5 Odds, Plays and Insights

-Oddsmakers expect the Detroit Lions (0-4) to see their four-game losing streak continue, as they are 9-point underdogs in a matchup against the Minnesota Vikings (1-3) on Sunday, October 10, 2021 at U.S. Bank Stadium.
-An over/under of 49 is set in the contest.
+The Detroit Lions (0-4) are double-digit, 10-point underdogs as they attempt to stop their four-game losing streak in a matchup with the Minnesota Vikings (1-3) on Sunday, October 10, 2021 at U.S. Bank Stadium.
+The game's point total is set at 49.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.